niksilver/elm-explained/types/ParameterisedTypes.md

 type Weighed a = Weighed a Float String
 ```

-Notice that the unspecified thing being weighed (unspecified type `a`)
+Notice that the thing being weighed (which has unspecified type `a`)
 has to have its type exposed on the left hand side of the equals
 sign.
-Then when we declare the type of a Weighed thing we need to
+Then when we declare the type of a `Weighed` thing we need to
 specify the thing's type, too (a `Car` or an `AnimalPart`).

 Now let's see some simple use...